donbright/earcutr/README.md

 This has a single contour, or ring, with four points.
 The way the points are listed, it looks 'counter-clockwise' or 'anti-clockwise' on the page.
 This is the 'winding' and signifies that it is an 'outer' ring, or 'body' of the shape.
     _______
     |     |
     |     |
     |     |
     |_____|

-A square with a triangle shaped hole in the middle would be as follows
+Now let's add a hole to the square.:

     [
       [ [0,0],[7,0],[7,4],[0,4] ],